-Contractual obligations for the Company are comprised of lease agreements, purchase obligations and long-term debt obligations related to any outstanding balance under the Company's 2023 Credit Agreement or Shelf Agreement.
-Total contractual obligations for operating leases at December 31, 2023 totaled \$142.6 million.
+Contractual obligations for the Company are comprised of lease agreements, purchase obligations and long-term debt obligations related to any outstanding balance under the credit arrangements.
+Total contractual obligations for operating leases at December 31, 2024 totaled \$147.3 million.
 This includes operating leases with original maturities of less than one year, which are not recorded in our consolidated balance sheet in accordance with U.S. generally accepted accounting principles.
-Contractual obligations in the form of finance leases were \$17.1 million at December 31, 2023, which include both principal and interest components.
-Purchase obligations at December 31, 2023 were \$314.9 million.
-As of December 31, 2023 there was no outstanding principal balance under the 2023 Credit Agreement or Shelf Agreement.
-For further information see the Notes to the accompanying audited Consolidated Financial Statements in this Form 10-K.
+Contractual obligations in the form of finance leases were \$6.4 million at December 31, 2024, which include both principal and interest components.
+Purchase obligations at December 31, 2024 were \$27.7 million.
+As of December 31, 2024 the Revolving Credit Facility had \$94.0 million outstanding principal balance and the Shelf Agreement had \$100.0 million outstanding principal balance.
+See Note 2, "Debt and Financing Arrangements" of the accompanying audited Consolidated Financial Statements for more information on the credit arrangements.

 Other commercial commitments of the Company typically include letters of credit and surety bonds required for collateral under insurance agreements.
-As of December 31, 2023 the Company had total outstanding letters of credit of \$33.9 million and \$56.7 million in surety bonds.
+As of December 31, 2024 the Company had total outstanding letters of credit of \$32.2 million and \$60.6 million in surety bonds.

-In addition to any principal amounts disclosed, the Company has interest obligations of approximately \$1.4 million for 2024, based on borrowings and commitments outstanding at December 31, 2023.
+In addition to any principal amounts disclosed, the Company has interest obligations of approximately \$13.4 million for 2025, based on borrowings and commitments outstanding at December 31, 2024.

-The Company has accrued approximately \$4.7 million for uncertain tax positions and accrued interest and penalties of \$0.5 million related to the uncertain tax positions as of December 31, 2023.
+The Company has accrued approximately \$3.2 million for uncertain tax positions and accrued interest and penalties of \$0.4 million related to the uncertain tax positions as of December 31, 2024.

-At December 31, 2023, the Company has \$103.0 million accrued for claims, insurance and other liabilities.
+At December 31, 2024, the Company has \$109.5 million accrued for claims, insurance and other liabilities.